firozkhan18/Java-Evaluations/java-concurrency.md

-Java Concurrency Interview Questions
+# Java Concurrency Interview Questions
-Lokesh Gupta
-May 3, 2023
-Interview Questions
-Concurrency, Interview Questions

 Java concurrency has evolved a lot from introducing Thread and Runnable to releasing virtual threads in Java 21.
 Although the low-level and inner workings of concurrency constructs (such as Lock and synchronization) are abstracted by the higher-level classes (such as BlockingQueue and ThreadPool), it is still expected to know how things work under the hood.

 The following questions and answers will help you to better prepare for your next Java interview.
 In most parts of this article, threads will refer to platform threads.
 Whenever needed, we will separately refer to virtual threads.

-1. Basic Concepts
+## 1. Basic Concepts
-1.1.
+### 1.1.
 What is the difference between Process and Thread?
 What is Context Switching?
 When we execute a Java program, the OS creates a process and allocates the necessary memory and resources.
 The JVM is responsible for managing it, thereafter, for memory allocations and I/O operations.
 Internally, JVM creates multiple threads to execute different parts of the program concurrently.

 In more concise words, a process is a program under execution, performing a set of actions specified in the program.
 In contrast, a thread is a subset of the process, also known as the lightweight process.